HarithaBangaru/Sentiment-Analysis/README.md

 # SentimentalAnalysis
+Welcome to the Sentiment Analysis Project!
+This repository includes code and resources for performing sentiment analysis on text data.
+Sentiment analysis is the act of evaluating the emotional tone of a piece of text, and it has applications in a variety of fields such as customer feedback analysis, social media monitoring, and opinion mining.

-# Analyzing User Sentiments and Performance of Threads: An Instagram App Reviews Study
+# Analyzing User Sentiments and Performance of Threads: An Instagram App Review Study
 This project demonstrates sentiment analysis using a Support Vector Machine ,TF-IDF vectorizer model to classify text data into three categories: positive, negative, or neutral.
 The application is deployed using Streamlit Cloud and can also be run on a local host server.

 ## Table of Contents